hapax/hapax.github.io/assets/hyperlaunch.md

 What started a couple of days ago as a light-hearted tribute to the pioneering spirit of Elon Musk has, by this point, become a circus of highbrow oomism.
-I hope you've enjoyed it.
-Please let me
+I hope you've enjoyed it; I certainly have.
+Please leave a comment or drop me an email if you have any suggestions for getting this out of the wonderland